 If you're within the competitive range but on the lower end, spend that time on your essays instead.
 The marginal return on going from 161 to 163 Quant is much smaller than the marginal return on going from a good essay to a great one.

-For the broader strategy on how test scores fit into your overall application, read Module 08: GMAT/GRE Strategy.
+The GRE course is $25 per month and includes a free diagnostic to show you where your score stands relative to the program floors above.
+For the broader strategy on how test scores fit into your overall application, see the playbook's test strategy module.
 If you want to talk through whether your profile is competitive for specific programs, I do coaching calls.

 Related guides: